richdayandnight/data-science-notebook/learning-how-to-learn/week4.md

 - Acc to neuroscientist, Vilayanur S. Ramachandran - the right hemisphere serves as a devil's advocate to question the status quo and look for global inconsistencies, while the left hemisphere clings to the way things were

-## How to prepare for a test: Test Checklist
+## How to prepare for a test: Test Checklist (developed by Richard Felder)
 1. Did you make a serious effort to understand the text?
 2. Did you work with classmates on homework problems?
 3. Did you attempt to outline every homework problem solution?